Buckle up, Ford Fusion enthusiasts! We’re diving deep into the best and worst years of this beloved sedan.

 Ford Fusion Best, Neutral, and Worst Years

 Now, let’s get down to brass tacks.
 How did we separate the stars from the duds?
-We left no stone unturned, considering:
+We left no stone unturned, scrutinizing:

 - Owner-reported reliability (straight from the horse’s mouth)